yt-project/unyt/docs/usage.rst

   ... except UnytError:
   ...     pass

-However, it is in general advised to only catch specifi exceptions types that are known-possible outcomes.
+However, it is in general advised to only catch specific exceptions types that are known-possible outcomes.
 All custom exceptions types live in the :mod:`unyt.exceptions` module and may be imported from there.